Superman Returns: Arrowverse

+Photo from Ramoji Tower at Ramoji Film city, Hyderabad.

 Brandon Routh reprised his role as Clark Kent / Superman in the 2019 Arrowverse TV series crossover "Crisis on Infinite Earths", in addition to playing Ray Palmer / The Atom, a character he introduced on Arrow and played on Legends of Tomorrow.
 Executive producer Marc Guggenheim was reluctant to call Routh's crossover appearance a sequel when addressing whether the character's appearance would constitute a sequel to Superman Returns.
 "I don't know if it's for me to say.
 We're picking up so many years after the events of that movie, maybe a coda is a better word than sequel."

 Set on Earth-96 in the multiverse of the Arrowverse, this version of Superman has become an aged and beleaguered superhero similar to the iteration from the DC Comics' mini-series Kingdom Come; adopting a black belt and an S-shield with a black background as a sign of mourning after losing his friends, notably Perry White and Jimmy Olsen, as well as his wife Lois (having been married at some point after revealing his secrets to her) to a terrorist attack on the Daily Planet by a psychopath from Gotham City.
-He is also similar to another iteration, Kal-L (remained working as a newspaper's editor-in-chief instead of going into seclusion after what happened), making this Superman an amalgam of the two, as well as being a facsimile to Ray Palmer as a multiversal counterpart.
-As the Monitor recruited heroes from across the multiverse to avert a Crisis caused by the Anti-Monitor, he specifically wanted to find "a Kryptonian who suffered a greater loss than most mortal men could endure" called the Paragon of Truth.
+He is also similar to another iteration, Kal-L (who remained working as a newspaper's editor-in-chief instead of going into seclusion after what happened), making this Superman an amalgam of the two, as well as being a facsimile of Ray Palmer as a multiversal counterpart.
+As the Monitor recruited heroes from across the multiverse to avert a Crisis caused by the Anti-Monitor, he specifically wanted to find "a Kryptonian who suffered a greater loss than most mortal men could endure," called the Paragon of Truth.
 During the event, Superman also references the events from Superman III when the good Clark Kent fought an evil version of Superman, as well as his son Jason (implying that he had discovered his true paternity) from Superman Returns, which implies the Arrowverse retconned the Reeve/Routh Superman continuity so that Superman III, and possibly even Superman IV: The Quest for Peace and Supergirl, did happen after all, and possibly now take place after Superman Returns.
 After the Anti-Monitor Crisis was averted and a new multiverse was created, Superman of Earth-96 is seen wearing a yellow S-shield and belt as he flies away.